Minnesota Residents Call Police On Rowdy Drunk Birds

 "They cannot coordinate their flight movements properly or at all, and they are unable to walk in a coordinated way," Larivee told the magazine.

-Back in Gilbert, Minn., this year has been an especially bad one for party fowls.
+Back in Gilbert, this year has been an especially bad one for party fowls.

 "Many birds have not migrated south, so it appears to be more prevalent than in past years," Techar said.
 "Generally, younger birds' livers cannot handle the toxins as efficiently as more mature birds."

-Note: A previous version of this story misspelled Audubon as Audobon.